 How to Use Italian Seasoning Mix

 My favorite ways to use Italian seasoning are, of course, to make homemade red sauce or other pasta sauces – but I also love to make dipping oil for bread.
 I also love to add my own Italian seasoning to garlic bread, garlic toast, pasta e fagioli, and on sautéed squash or roasted squash.
 It is an excellent addition to marinades, dressings, and soups.
-(There are more suggestions for the many uses in the post above!)Nutrition
+(There are more suggestions for the many uses in the post above!)Special Equipment Needeed

 Nutrition information is approximate and is automatically calculated, so should only be used as a guide.